XACML: Developer orientation

 All three profiles were showcased at the Cloud Identity Summit 2014 in Monterey, California.
 Using these profiles, integrating fine-grained authorization into applications becomes much easier.

+In 2026, XACML 4.0 is released with major simplifications to the data and processing model, better support for JSON input data (with JSONPath profile), and the JACAL standard is released as a JSON syntax equivalent of XACML 4.0 for both policies and decision requests/responses.

+XACML 4.0 and the JSON representation of ACAL (JACAL)

+JACAL 1.0 is aligned with XACML 4.0 as it shares the same agnostic model ACAL.

-The ALFA Profile of XACML
+The ALFA Profile of XACML 3.0

 ALFA stands for Abbreviated Language for Authorization.
 It is a lightweight syntax used to implement policy-based access control policies.
 For examples refer to the main article.

-The JSON Profile of XACML
+The JSON Profile of XACML 3.0

 The JSON profile of XACML simplifies the integration between the PEP and the PDP.